COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Health Tools help you make wise health decisions or take action to improve your health.

-The symptoms of
+The main symptoms of ulcerative colitis are:

-mild, moderate, or severe.
+Ulcerative colitis may be mild, moderate, or severe.

-people have periods of remission (when the condition is not active) that may last up to several years.
+Most people have periods of remission (when the condition is not active) that may last up to several years.
 These periods are interrupted by occasional flare-ups of moderate symptoms.
 Some people who have ulcerative colitis have symptoms all the time.footnote 1

 Children may have the same symptoms that adults have.
 Also, children with the disease may grow more slowly than normal and go through puberty later than expected.

 Problems from ulcerative colitis can include: